Last battle of Bismarck: First phase: Ark Royal disables the Bismarck

-Second phase : Vian's destroyers harass the Bismarck at night
+Second phase: Vian's destroyers harass the Bismarck at night

-One hour after the swordfish attack, the Maori and Piorun made contact with the Bismarck at 22:38.
-Piorun attacked at once but was not able to launch torpedoes.
+One hour after the Swordfish attack, Maori and Piorun made contact with Bismarck at 22:38.
+Piorun attacked at once, signalling her identity as a Polish ship, but was not able to launch torpedoes.
 She approached close enough to engage Bismarck with her guns, but then lost contact and played no more role in the battle.
-Deteriorating weather makes a concentrated attack impossible.
+Deteriorating weather made a concentrated attack impossible.
 Throughout that night, Bismarck was the target of intermittent torpedo attacks by Vian's destroyers.
-In ten approaches between 22:38 and 06:56 the Cossack, Maori, Zulu and Sikh fired sixteen torpedoes but none hit.
-One of Bismarck's shells sheared off Cossack's antenna and three other shells straddled Zulu wounding three men.
+In ten approaches between 22:38 and 06:56 Cossack, Maori, Zulu and Sikh fired sixteen torpedoes but none hit.
+One of Bismarck's shells sheared off Cossack's antenna and three other shells straddled Zulu, wounding three men.
 Between 02:30 and 03:00 the destroyers fired starshell at Tovey's request in order to make her position visible for the battleships.
 The constant harrying tactics of the destroyers helped wear down the morale of the Germans and deepened the fatigue of an already exhausted crew.